Our Staff in Belize

 Lucy joined the company in 1986.
 As Vice-President and office manager, Lucy was involved with the development of our Belize programs from their inception.
 She guides at Glover’s Reef and is responsible for our renowned menu.
 An avid backpacker, she spends her spare time hiking the desert terrain near Moab, Utah.

 Mary is our Belize City manager.
-She does everything!
-A Belize City native, she is the perfect person to locate all of the hard-to-find items we need for the island.
+A Belize City local, she is the perfect person to locate all of the hard-to-find items we need for the island.
 Everyone who visits us meets Mary, she runs our home base where our boat is docked.
 This is her 17th season with Slickrock.

 Mark Hopkins has been guiding since 1988 and started out leading sailing and canoeing trips in Maine.
 Since then he has worked as a guide and instructor in Jackson Hole, New Mexico, the Virgin Islands, and Alaska – where he also worked as a commercial fisherman.
 Now based out of Oregon, he spends part of the summer running sea kayak trips in the San Juans and has another career running his own graphic design business.
-This will be Mark’s 20th winter working for Slickrock in Belize and enjoys putting Marie Sharpe’s hot sauce on every meal he eats while there, and slaying bonefish during his off-time.
+This will be Mark’s 20th winter working for Slickrock in Belize.

 Magdeleno “MJ” Yacab